awqx/stat111-2023/docs/bootcamp.md

 ### 4.3 Replicate

 The function `replicate` repeatedly evaluates an expression.
 This is useful for simulations.
-For example, if our experiment was to observe 10 i.i.d. r.v.s with an Exponential distribution with \\(\lambda = 1 \\), we can replicate the experiment 100 times using the following:
+For example, if our experiment was to observe 10 i.i.d. r.v.s with an Exponential distribution with $\lambda = 1 $, we can replicate the experiment 100 times using the following:

 ```
 # run the code to see how simplify changes the result